vesuxyz/docs/blog/2025-11-27-unified-liquidity/index.md

 ![Unified Liquidity](unified-liquidity.png)

 In December, liquidity on Vesu will be unified.
-With native USDC arriving on Starknet, users will migrate their USDC positions into the new V2 pools.
+With native USDC arriving on Starknet, users will migrate their USDC positions into the improved V2 pools.
 This is the next step in the shift from V1 to V2, and a simple migration tool will handle the move for you.

 ## What you need to know